Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: Computational methods

-Even resorting to state--of--the--art techniques, sampling from the posterior distribution can become prohibitive for high--dimensional datasets and large sample sizes \citep{chopin_2017}.
-In such scenarios, an effective solution is to consider deterministic approximations of the exact posterior.
-Sections~\ref{sec_4.3.1}--\ref{sec_4.3.2} provide a unified treatment of classical and more recent \textsc{vb} \citep{blei_2017} and \textsc{ep} \citep{Minka2001} approximations which are widely--implemented solutions in the context of the models considered in this article; see \citet{chopin_2017} for a review of alternative methods, such as Laplace approximation and \textsc{inla} \citep{inla_paper}.
+Even resorting to state-of-the-art solutions, sampling from the posterior distribution is often prohibitive for high-dimensional datasets and large sample sizes \citep[e.g.,][]{chopin_2017}.
+In these scenarios, an effective solution is to consider deterministic approximations of the exact posterior.
+Sections~\ref{sec_4.3.1}--\ref{sec_4.3.2} provide a unified treatment of classical and more recent VB \citep{blei_2017} and EP \citep{Minka2001} approximations which are widely-implemented solutions in the context of the models considered in this article; see \citet{chopin_2017} for a review of alternative methods, such as Laplace approximation and INLA \citep{inla_paper}.
+A detailed derivation and discussion of the computational costs can be found in Section~S3 of the Supplementary Materials.